grafana/plugin-tools/docusaurus/docs/how-to-guides/app-plugins/implement-rbac-in-app-plugins.md

 }
 ```

-## Implementing frontend access control checks
+## Implement frontend access control checks

-Implementing frontend access checks prevents unauthorized users from navigating to restricted UI sections, ensuring a consistent and secure user experience that aligns with backend permissions.
+Implement frontend access checks to prevent unauthorized users from navigating to restricted UI sections, and ensure a consistent and secure user experience that aligns with backend permissions.

 To prevent a broken UI, it is crucial to implement these checks by only registering routes and displaying links based on users' permissions.
 This proactive approach ensures that the user interface reflects the security policies defined by the backend, providing a seamless and secure user experience.